-Islandora uses Solr and the Solr module in combination with GSearch to provide search functions to users on your site.
+Islandora uses Solr, in combination with Fedora's GSearch, to provide search functions to users on your site.
 This chapter assumes either:

-- a) You are using the Virtual Machine Image, or are exploring Islandora via Sandbox (where Solr is already installed and configured) - b) Solr and Gsearch are installed (following the instructions in Chapter 8 Installing Solr and GSearch), and you have installed and activated the Solr module.
+a) You are using the Virtual Machine Image, or are exploring Islandora via Sandbox (where Solr is already installed and configured)

+b) Solr and Gsearch are installed (following the instructions in milestone 6 - Installing Solr and GSearch), and you have installed and activated the Solr module.
 The xslt and solrschema.xml documents that come packaged with GSearch should be used in configuration.
 These files are designed to work with our solution packs.
 Guidance for creating customizations to Solr are provided in the Customizing GSearch and Solr section.

 What is Solr?
-And, why should I use it?
+And why does Islandora use it?